nafiahossain/cat_api/README.md

 Here are some of the API endpoints available in this project:

 - GET /api/cat: Fetches a random cat image.
+Each contains the url for the image file, along with its width, height and breed information (if available).
-- POST /api/vote: Votes on a cat image.
+- POST /api/vote: Submit a vote for a cat image.
 - POST /api/favorite: Adds a cat image to favorites.
 - GET /api/favorites: Retrieves the list of favorite cat images.
-- GET /api/breeds:
+- GET /api/breeds: Fetch list of cat breeds.
-- GET /api/breed/:id:
+- GET /api/breed/:id: Fetch information about a specific breed.

+## Usage

+- Upon loading, the application will display a cat image with its breed on `Voting`.
+- Use the thumbs up/down buttons to vote on the current cat image.
+- Use the Heart button to add the current cat image to the favorites list that can be seen in the `Favs` Section.
+- In the `Breeds` section, the application will display information about the first cat breed in the list.
+- Use the dropdown menu to select different cat breeds.

 ## Static Files